JohnSasser/03-PasswordGenerator/README.md

 # 03-Homework / .js built Password Generator

+DISCLAIMER: "Math.random() does not provide cryptographically secure random numbers.
+Do not use them for anything related to security.
+Use the Web Crypto API instead, and more precisely the window.crypto.getRandomValues() method."
+(MDN Web Docs)

 This javascript powered Password Generator will create a randomized password between 8 & 128 characters.
+As stated above, do not use this current version for any personal security purposes.
+I will be updating the password generator in the future to include a true, Crypto API secure random, generating method.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-- direct to the address [github Bootstrap Portfolio Repo](https://github.com/JohnSasser/03-PasswordGenerator)
-- click on the green "Clone or download" button on the right hand side of the viewport.
+- "Clone or download" locally to your machine.
 - open your git bash or terminal and clone the repository locally on your computer.
-- open and view from here.
+- open and view from any code editor.

 OR